HikaraX99/ca-house-price-prediction/README.md

 # California House Price Prediction

-This is my Kaggle project for the **California House Prices** competition.
+This project is based on the **California House Prices** competition.
 The goal of this project is to predict house sale prices using real estate features such as property type, location, size, school information, tax information, and listing history.

 ## Project Overview